 Figure 1.
 The proposed network design of CNNLF in this contribution.

-The parameters of CNNLF are signalled in the I-slice header of each random access segment (RAS, roughly 1 sec in the conducted tests), and the parameters are trained by the pictures in this RAS with temporal ID equal to 0 or 1; and multi-level on/off control is applied at slice level and coding tree block (CTB) level for each color component.
+The parameters of CNNLF are signaled in the I-slice header of each random access segment (RAS, roughly 1 sec in the conducted tests), and the parameters are trained by the pictures in this RAS with temporal ID equal to 0 or 1; and multi-level on/off control is applied at slice level and coding tree block (CTB) level for each color component.

 To reduce the computation overhead of generating the required data for CNNLF training process, only pictures with temporal ID equal to 0 or 1 are used to derive CNNLF parameters in the training process.
 That is, only these pictures are required to be encoded twice.
 The first round is to generate the required data for CNNLF training process and derive the CNNLF parameters.
 The second round is to generate the final bitstream by enabling CNNLF with the derived parameters.